chrisxfire/chrisxfire.github.io/content/notes/cli/git/revert-changes/index.md

 ---
 title: "notes > cli > git > revert changes"
 date: 2022-10-23T16:04:59-0600
-draft: true
+draft: false
 ---
 # Reset
-git reset *commit*undo all commits after *commit*, preserving changes locally git reset --hard commitdiscard all history and change back to *commit*
+`git reset <commit>` – undo all commits after commit, preserving changes locally
+`git reset --hard <commit> ` – discard all history and change back to commit

 # Reverting Changes
-git commit --amendundo a commit to allow you to make more changes, stage them, and commit again
+`git commit --amend` – undo a commit to allow you to make more changes, stage them, and commit again
-- this replaces the most recent commit with a new commit git restore *file*revert *file* back to when you last committed or initially cloned git restore --staged *file*unstages *file* git restore --source=*hash value*
+- this replaces the most recent commit with a new commit
+`git restore <file>` – revert file back to when you last committed or initially cloned
+`git restore --staged <file>` – unstages file
+`git restore --source=<hash-value>`
-- restore *file* from commit with hash value <hash>
+- restore files from commit with hash value <hash>
 - then, you should:
-  - git add .
+  - `git add .`
-  - git commit -m *msg*
+  - `git commit -m msg`
-  - git push
+  - `git push`

 # Rebasing
 - Rebasing makes for a cleaner history.